AzyrGames/GodotProjectileEngine/README.md

 > [!WARNING]
 > **Alpha Notice (v0.5.1)**
-> This version contains frequent breaking changes and is not recommended for production use.
+> This version contains many bugs and frequent breaking changes and is not recommended for production use.

 ## Features
 ### 🧩 Modular Architecture